pranayrishi/pranayrishi/README.md

 ### Hi there 👋,
 #### A Student Turning Concepts to a Reality with Programming and Robotics
 My name is Rishi Nalem.
-I am an upcoming Freshman at Irvington High School.
-I have a deep passion for robotics and programming and I am preparing to pursue my dreams in the future.
+I am a high school studnet who has a deep passion for robotics and programming and I am preparing to pursue my dreams in the future.
 You can check out my Youtube at youtube.com/@programmingwithpranay.

 ## Skills and Experience
 * 🐍 PYTHON